More than 2,900 people in the U.S. were injured in recreational boating accidents last year.1

 While the nature and severity of these injuries vary widely, the most serious ones have far more profound impacts than simply causing physical impairments.

 In many cases, serious boat accident injuries can also cause lasting psychological damage and financial impacts that may change victims’ and families’ lives forever.

 At the Amaro Law Firm, our lawyers know how important effective legal representation can be when it is time to seek recovery and justice in the aftermath of a boating accident.
 That is one of the reasons why our attorneys are dedicated to helping injured boat accident victims:

 Protect their rights and build strong claims

-Pursue all available legal remedies to maximize their recovery
+Pursue all available legal remedies.

 Successfully navigate the claims and recovery process so victims and families can focus on healing, getting treatment and rebuilding their lives.